 NACHC has created a fact sheet, utilizing Capital Link data, detailing the negative impact COVID-19 will have on health centers’ visits, revenue, and employment over six months and how Congress can help reduce the financial loss.
 VIEW FACT SHEET >

-help any entrepreneur in the world, for-profit or nonprofit, struggling due to the economic impacts of COVID-19, to locate
+website to help any entrepreneur in the world, for-profit or nonprofit, struggling due to the economic impacts of

 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) (S. 748) provides $2 trillion for businesses, hospitals, schools, and social support programs, among many other things.
 LEARN MORE >